IBMStreams/streamsx.documentation/docs/4.3/qse-install-docker.markdown

 ### Pausing and restarting the container

-Often you might want to pause a container when it is not in use.
-Then you can unpause the container to use it again.
+You can pause a container when it is not in use.
+The container pauses and all activity inside the container stops.
+You can unpause the container to use it again.

-1. Open a PowerShell (Windows) or Terminal (MacOS or Linux).

-2. If you are running external programs that are connected to the container, close them.
+1. If you are running external programs that are connected to the container, close them.

+1. From a PowerShell (Windows) or Terminal (MacOS or Linux) session, enter the appropriate command:
-3. To pause the container, enter the following command:
+    -   To pause the container:
         ```
         docker pause streamsdocker4300
         ```

-    The     container pauses and all activity inside the container stops.

-4. To unpause the container, open PowerShell (Windows) or Terminal (MacOS or Linux) and enter the following command:
+    -   To unpause the container:
         ```
         docker unpause streamsdocker4300
         ```

 ### Stopping and restarting the container

-Ordinarily, stopping and restarting the container is not a recommended way to manage the container.pam - what is the recommended way, then???
-But sometimes you might need to do it, for example, for a reboot.
+Typically, you manage a container by pausing and unpausing it.
+But sometimes you might need to stop and restart the container, for example, for a reboot.

-1. Open a PowerShell (Windows) or Terminal (MacOS or Linux).
+From a PowerShell (Windows) or Terminal (MacOS or Linux) session, enter the appropriate command:

-2. To stop a container, enter the following command:
+-   To stop a container:

     ```
     docker stop streamsdocker4300
     ```

-3. To start a container, enter the following command:
+-   To restart a container:

     ```
     docker restart streamsdocker4300
     ```

-    When a container is restarted, it takes a few minutes for the system to come back up and start the domains.
+    Tip: When a container is restarted, it takes a few minutes for the system to come back up and start the domains.
 To see the status, you can use
     VNC to access the desktop, where you can see the yellow desktop icon (Streams Domain Starting) while the domain is starting.
 The icon turns green (Streams Domain Started) when the domain is ready.
 The icon eventually disappears.

 ## Adjusting the desktop screen size for VNC